As filed with the Securities and Exchange Commission on March 28, 2023

 This report presents our Adjusted Gross Profit, Adjusted Gross Profit Margin, Adjusted EBITDA, Adjusted EBITDA Margin, Adjusted Net Profit, Adjusted Net Profit Margin, Net Revenue at Constant Currency and Net Revenue Increase at Constant Currency, which are non-IFRS financial measures used by management in the evaluation of our performance.
 A non-IFRS financial measure is generally defined as one that purports to measure financial performance but excludes or includes amounts that would not be so adjusted in the most comparable IFRS measure.

-We calculate Adjusted Gross Profit as Gross Profit, adjusted to exclude costs and expenses that do not relate to the direct management of our services (depreciation and amortization related to costs of services provided and stock-based compensation expenses).
+We calculate Adjusted Gross Profit as Gross Profit, adjusted to exclude costs and expenses that do not relate to the direct management of our services (depreciation and amortization related to costs of services provided and share-based compensation expenses).
 We calculate Adjusted Gross Profit Margin by dividing Adjusted Gross Profit by the Net Revenue of the same period.

 We present Adjusted Gross Profit, Adjusted Gross Profit Margin, Adjusted EBITDA, Adjusted EBITDA Margin, Adjusted Net Profit, Adjusted Net Profit Margin, Net Revenue at Constant Currency and Net Revenue Increase at Constant Currency because management uses them in evaluating our performance and we believe these measures provide investors with a supplemental measure of the financial performance of our core operations that facilitates period-to-period comparisons on a consistent basis.

 The non-IFRS financial measures described in this report are not a substitute for the IFRS measures of earnings.
-Additionally, our calculations of Adjusted Gross Profit, Adjusted EBITDA and Adjusted Net Profit may be different from the calculations used by other companies, including our competitors, and therefore, our measures may not be comparable to those of other companies.
-For a reconciliation of Adjusted Gross Profit, Adjusted Gross Profit Margin, Adjusted EBITDA, Adjusted EBITDA Margin, Adjusted Net Profit, Adjusted Net Profit Margin, Net Revenue at Constant Currency and Net Revenue Increase at Constant Currency, each to its most directly comparable IFRS measure, see “Item 5.
+Additionally, our calculations of Adjusted Gross Profit, Adjusted EBITDA and Adjusted Net Profit, may be different from the calculations used by other companies, including our competitors, and therefore, our measures may not be comparable to those of other companies.
+For a reconciliation of Adjusted Gross Profit, Adjusted Gross Profit Margin, Adjusted EBITDA, Adjusted EBITDA Margin, Adjusted Net Profit, Adjusted Net Profit Margin and Net Revenue at Constant Currency and Net Revenue Increase at Constant Currency, each to its most directly comparable IFRS measure, see “Item 5.
 Operating and Financial Review and Prospects — Non-IFRS Measures.”

 Industry publications, governmental publications and other market sources generally state that the information they include has been obtained from sources believed to be reliable, but that the accuracy and completeness of such information is not guaranteed.
 While we are not aware of any misstatements regarding the market and industry data presented herein, our estimates involve risks and uncertainties and are subject to change based on various factors, including those discussed in the section entitled “Risk Factors.”